Componentwise Linearity of Powers of Cover Ideals: Preliminaries

 \begin{theorem}\cite[Corollary 3.11]{VanVilla} Let $G$ be a bipartite graph.
 Then $G$ is sequentially Cohen-Macaulay if and only if there are adjacent vertices $x$ and $y$ with $\deg_G(x) = 1$ such that the bipartite graphs $G'= G \setminus N_G[x]$ and $G''= G \setminus N_G[y]$ are sequentially Cohen-Macaulay. \end{theorem}

+Linear quotients can be used to verify that an ideal is componentwise linear: \begin{theorem}\cite[Theorem 8.2.15]{Herzog'sBook} Let $I$ be a homogeneous ideal, and suppose that $I$ has linear quotients with respect to a minimal set of generators of $I$.
+Then $I$ is componentwise linear. \end{theorem}

-In the study of symbolic powers of vertex cover ideals, Fakhari constructed a new graph $G_k$ whose vertex cover ideal is strongly related to the $k$-th symbolic power of vertex cover ideal of $G$, \cite{Fakhari}.
-This construction has proved to be quite powerful, and we shall make use of it often.
+In the study of symbolic powers of vertex cover ideals, Seyed Fakhari constructed a new graph $G_k$ whose vertex cover ideal is strongly related to the $k$-th symbolic power of the vertex cover ideal of $G$ \cite{Fakhari}.
+We will make use of this construction extensively.